eclipse-ankaios/ankaios/doc/docs/usage/tutorial-fleet-management.md

 podman run --net=host docker.io/eclipse-mosquitto mosquitto_sub -h localhost -t "vehicle/1/#" -v
 ```

-Keep this window open for the duration of this tutorial.
+For now no messages will be shown in this window, but keep it open for the duration of this tutorial to observe the communication, once we proceed with the following steps.

 ## Fleet connector

 The fleet connector is a containerized workload managed by Ankaios.
 It will have two connections:

 1. MQTT connection to the cloud in order to receive messages for starting, stopping and updating workloads in the vehicle and to return the response.
-2. Connection to the Ankaios [control interface](../reference/control-interface.md) in order to execute the instructions to start, stop, and update workloads.
+2. Connection to the Ankaios' [control interface](../reference/control-interface.md) in order to execute the instructions to start, stop and update workloads.

 The control interface is made available to each workload via named pipes (FIFO) using a protobuf IDL.
 In this tutorial, we will use the Ankaios SDK for Python, [ank-sdk-python](https://github.com/eclipse-ankaios/ank-sdk-python), which provides a convenient way to access the control interface.